Curious about the improvements we were able to win between our 2019-2022 contract and the 2016-2019 contract? Check out the highlights below.

 We have outlined the most significant changes to the contract here.
 Below the outline, you will find a brief summary of the changes for each article, listed by article.
-Please contact RFPU with any questions regarding the proposed new contract.
-Many of the changes in the new contract secure important new rights or codify existing rights more strongly around leave and accommodations.
-We are proud to have won a 4th week of vacation for all of our members starting in July 2021.
-We are disappointed that it is not effective immediately, however it is a positive step forward that members will receive 3 additional days in the academic year starting July 2020.
+Please contact RFPU with any questions regarding the current contract.
+Many of the changes in the current contract secure important new rights or codify existing rights more strongly around leave and accommodations.
+We are proud to have won a 4th week of vacation for all of our members.
 The increase in the housing stipend, while real, is not what we had hoped for, and neither is the per-year cost of living increase in your salaries.
 In the post-COVID era, fighting for these, which RFPU members deserve and then some, is a major challenge.
-We have come a long way since UW’s first offer of zero percent raises in the last two contract years, but this remains a deal we have, not a deal we want.

 Significant positive changes